Cosmic-Innovative/vertstack/README.md

 ## Testing

 This project uses Vitest for testing.
 Vitest is a Vite-native testing framework that's fast and efficient.
 It's compatible with Jest's API, making it easy to migrate existing tests.
+Our testing strategy includes:

+1. **Unit Tests**: For testing individual components and functions in isolation.
+2. **Integration Tests**: For testing how different parts of the application work together, such as routing and internationalization.

+### When to Write Tests

+In our development workflow, we aim to write tests:

+1. **During Feature Development**: Tests are written alongside the feature implementation, usually after the basic functionality is in place but before considering the feature complete.
+2. **For Bug Fixes**: When fixing a bug, we first write a test that reproduces the bug, then fix the code to make the test pass.
+3. **For Refactoring**: Before refactoring, we ensure good test coverage to catch any regressions.

+### Running Tests

-To run tests:
+To run the test suite:

 ```bash
 pnpm test
 ```

-To run tests in watch mode:
+To run tests in watch mode during development:

 ```bash
 pnpm test:watch